anthbapt/multixrank/doc/index.rst

     :target: https://multixrank-doc.readthedocs.io/en/latest/?badge=latest

-MultiXrank is a Python package for the exploration of heterogeneous multilayer networks, with random walk with restart method.
-It permits prioritization of nodes between full heterogeneous networks, whatever their complexities.
+MultiXrank is a Python package implementing a random walk with restart approach to explore multilayer networks.
+MultiXrank allows node prioritization from universal and heterogeneous multilayer networks composed on any combination of network layers.

 Table of Contents
 =================